Toenail Fungus Treatment

-Toenail fungus often appears quite random.
+Nail fungus often appears quite random.
 It can affect only one or two nails, or all the toenails – on one foot or both.
 Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis).
-Toenail fungus is more than a cosmetic issue and nail fungus treatment should be done as soon as it’s noticed.
-There are several available toenail fungus treatment options, from over-the-counter to prescription topical or even oral medications.
+Fungus is more than a cosmetic issue and nail fungus treatment should be done as soon as it’s noticed.
+Several treatment options are available, from over-the-counter to prescription topical or even oral medications.
 Please note that oral medications for toenail fungus can be very hard on a person’s liver.
 Anyone taking this medication should be under strict medical observation before, during, and after toenail fungus treatment.
 Blood tests for liver function should be carried out before, during, and after treatment.

 - Thickened or distorted nails

 - Dark nails caused by debris building up under the plate

 - Nails with yellow streaks under the plate